Monique Champagne, Master's Level Intern, Texas Woman's University

 BEI- Level IV (Texas State Board Interpreter Certification)

-Monique received her Bachelor of Arts in Psychology in 2011 and is working towards her Master of Arts in Counseling Psychology at Texas Woman's University.
-She has worked as a sign language interpreter for fifteen years and holds interpreter certification at both the state and national level.
+Monique received her Bachelor of Arts in Psychology in 2011 and Master of Arts in Counseling Psychology in 2017 from Texas Woman's University.
+She has worked as a sign language interpreter for over fifteen years and holds interpreter certification at both the state and national level.